 Canada has pledged to reduce food waste by 50%

 According to the Government of Canada, various organisations aim to redistribute surplus food to reduce food waste.
 These organisations, including Food Banks of Quebec and Food Banks Canada, work with corporations to reduce food waste by redirecting it to insecure individuals and households.

 Communities are also increasingly introducing community fridges.
-Their aim is to reduce food waste at the consumer level, by encouraging households to donate surplus food to those in need.
+They aim to reduce food waste at the consumer level, by encouraging households to donate surplus food to those in need.

 Other initiatives aim to educate people and to reduce “food illiteracy”, which is a lack of knowledge of food’s impact on the world.
 These initiatives include Health Canada’s Healthy Eating Strategy and Collective Kitchens Association in Quebec, which help people to shop smarter and healthier.